 Ayutthaya

-Kanchanaburi is famous for the World War II Death Railway Bridge over the River Kwai.
-This bridge gained global recognition after the release of the Hollywood film "The Bridge on the River Kwai", which highlighted its tragic history.
-Today, the bridge stands as a powerful reminder of wartime hardships.
+Located about 130km west of Bangkok (2.5–3 hours by road), Kanchanaburi is world-renowned for the World War II Death Railway Bridge over the River Kwai.
+This bridge gained global recognition after the release of the Hollywood film "The Bridge on the River Kwai".
+Today, it stands as a powerful reminder of wartime hardships.

 A visit to Kanchanaburi wouldn’t be complete without a ride on the Death Railway.
 This 260-mile railway once connected Ban Pong in Thailand to Thanbyuzayat in Myanmar.
 Now, both tourists and locals ride the railway to enjoy the stunning views from Nam Tok to Kanchanaburi.